ToolShedTested

 #1: DeWalt 20V MAX XR 7-Tool Kit -- Best Overall

-Seven brushless tools for $549 is the most complete starter kit we tested: drill, impact driver, circular saw, reciprocating saw, oscillating tool, LED work light, and grinder.
+Seven brushless tools at the current retailer price is the most complete starter kit we tested: drill, impact driver, circular saw, reciprocating saw, oscillating tool, LED work light, and grinder.
 That covers every major new-homeowner task -- hanging shelves (drill + driver), cutting lumber (circular saw), demo (reciprocating saw), trim detail (oscillating tool), grinding (grinder), and finding things in the basement (work light).

 The 20V MAX platform is the second-largest pro/prosumer battery ecosystem in North America.
 Over the next decade, a new homeowner will want to add a string trimmer, a leaf blower, a pressure washer, maybe a hedge trimmer.
 DeWalt 20V MAX scales to all of it without buying new batteries.